Monkeyanator/hugo-personal-site/content/post/father.md

 I couldn’t leap to hug you
 Or bend to cry on your shirt

-So I reached over and paused what you were watching
+So I reached over to pause what you were watching
 (Recitations of The Scripture),
-Took your glasses off
+And took your glasses off.

-And we sat fixed in downward gazes
+We sat fixed in downward gazes
 Loving one another in silence
-Until I in waking rendered you back to Paradise.
+Until I, in waking, rendered you back to Paradise.